 The Battery, located at the southern end of the Charleston peninsula where the Ashley and Cooper rivers meet to form Charleston Harbor, is a popular Charleston tourist destination.
 Things to enjoy and explore in the Battery area include some of Charleston's grandest historic homes, several statues and informational plaques, displays of Civil War artillery, peaceful White Point Gardens shaded by majestic live oak trees, and views of Charleston Harbor.

 Explore the Patriots Point Naval & Maritime Museum

 Allow plenty of time to explore Patriots Point Naval & Maritime Museum, which includes the USS Yorktown and USS Clamagore, the Medal of Honor Museum, Cold War Submarine Memorial, and the Vietnam Naval Support Base exhibit, the only one of its kind in the United States.

-The South Carolina Aquarium, which opened in May 2000, is at 100 Aquarium Wharf on the historic Charleston Harbor at the end of Calhoun Street.
-A trip through the aquarium goes from the mountains to the ocean, and you'll see fish, river otters, alligators, crabs, sea urchins, sea turtles, ocean fish, and sharks in this watery wonderland.
+A trip to the South Carolina Aquarium, which opened in May 2000, goes from the mountains to the ocean.
+Y ou'll see fish, river otters, alligators, crabs, sea urchins, sea turtles, ocean fish, and sharks in this watery wonderland.

 Charleston is an especially enchanting city to explore by carriage.
 Choose from several entertaining carriage tours or enjoy a quiet, romantic evening carriage ride through the Historic District.